 › Business Loans › Equipment Financing

 Are you a small business owner wondering how to get expensive new equipment with a low or no down payment?
 Or without paying high rates?
-You don’t need a heap of cash reserves or to provide endless financial statements.
+You don’t need a large cash reserve or endless financial statements.
 You can do it with the help of Business Equipment Financing & Equipment Leasing.
-Small business owners now have many loan options when financing equipment, not just the local bank.
+Small business owners now have many financing options for equipment, not just local banks.

-With business equipment loans, you can enjoy small monthly payments almost as if you were equipment leasing.
+With business equipment loans, you can enjoy small monthly payments, almost as if you were leasing equipment.
 Better yet, the business owner owns the new equipment outright once the balance is paid off.

 Look:

-Many owners of small businesses have something in common, and that’s equipment cost.
-Whether we’re talking about upgrading it or breakdowns, purchasing equipment costs money and maintenance and can strain your cash flow.
+Many small-business owners have something in common: equipment costs.
+Whether we’re talking about upgrades or breakdowns, purchasing equipment and maintenance costs money and can strain your cash flow.

-The approval rate to get small business equipment financing with online lenders and even local banks like Wells Fargo and Bank of America is among the highest of all funding products.
-Typically, it’s hovering around 80%.
+The approval rate for small-business equipment financing from online lenders and traditional banks such as Wells Fargo and Bank of America is among the highest of any funding product.
+Typically, it hovers around 80% across most financial institutions, including credit unions.
 The application process and payment options are straightforward.
 The paperwork needed for equipment financing is minimal.
-Best of all, small business owners can get funded in a matter of days, with a low or no down payment, and enjoy better rates (starting at 5%), which in most cases qualifies for a tax deduction.
+Best of all, small business owners can get funded in a matter of days, with a low or no down payment, and enjoy better rates (starting at 5%), which in most cases qualify for a tax deduction.

-The business equipment financing option is very similar to term business loans, the only difference being it’s specifically for purchasing equipment.
-Because equipment financing is so advantageous, small business owners can purchase what they need with a low or no down payment, easy repayment terms, and save money with competitive rates.
+The business equipment financing option is very similar to term business loans, with the only difference being that it’s specifically for equipment purchases.
+Because equipment financing is highly advantageous, small business owners can purchase what they need with low or no down payment, flexible repayment terms, and save money with competitive rates.
+Equipment financing allows immediate equipment use while the revenue it generates helps offset payments.
+Financing can cover soft costs such as shipping and installation, thereby preserving cash flow.

-In general, equipment loan alternative lenders and most equipment financing lenders will allow the borrower to use the asset as collateral, so they’re protected; thus, the rate is lower and could increase the loan amount.
-All of these points can help cash flow when you need to finance equipment.
+In general, equipment loan alternative lenders and most equipment financing lenders will allow the borrower to use the asset as collateral, thereby protecting the borrower.
+As a result, the rate is lower, and the loan amount may increase.
+These points can help cash flow when you need to finance equipment.

 How much can you borrow with business equipment loans?

-Typically, the small business can get up to 100% of the loan amount needed to purchase equipment and equipment leasing.
+Typically, small businesses can get up to 100% of the loan amount needed to purchase and lease equipment.
 In some cases, a down payment and minimum credit score may be required for equipment financing.
 Since the asset is collateral, you’ll save money with equipment financing because the interest rate would be lower than other equipment finance options like unsecured business credit lines, invoice factoring, merchant cash advances, or different types of small business loans.

 Many small business owners ask, “How does business equipment financing work?”
-Equipment financing works similarly to term business loans with regard to payment options.
-You pay fixed periodic payments (including principal and interest) every month until the principal balance is paid in full.
-In the end, you own the equipment free and clear.
+Equipment financing works similarly to term business loans in terms of payment options.
+You make fixed monthly payments (including principal and interest) until the principal balance is paid in full.
+Ultimately, you own the equipment free and clear.

-You can borrow up to $5 million per piece with the business equipment loan options available, perfect for heavy equipment financing.
-The interest rate with an equipment finance company starts at as low as 5%.
+With the business equipment loan options available, you can borrow up to $10 million per piece, perfect for heavy equipment financing.
+The interest rate with an equipment finance company starts at Prime + 3.5%.
 To qualify for equipment financing, you don’t need excellent credit.
-All you need is to have a 600+ minimum credit score.
+You only need a credit score of 600 or higher.

-To find out the value, the equipment loan finance company may ask for information about the equipment purchases, including the purchase price, age, seller, and manufacturer info, among other items.
-The equipment financing lender needs this info to ensure they can recoup their investment in case of a default.
+To determine the value, the equipment loan finance company may request information on the equipment purchase, including the purchase price, age, seller, and manufacturer, among other details.
+The equipment financing lender needs this information to ensure they can recover their investment in the event of a default.

-Equipment financing works by giving you the means to grow your business without the need to save for long periods.
-This often gives businesses the edge, letting them outperform their competition.
+Equipment financing provides the capital to grow your business without requiring long-term savings.
+This often gives businesses an edge, enabling them to outperform their competitors.

 Let’s say you’re a baker.
 To increase your cupcake productivity by 3x, you need an industrial oven, which costs $75,000.

-After making regular equipment financing loan term payments for five years, the balance is paid off, and you own the equipment outright.
+The balance is paid off after five years of regular equipment financing payments, and you own the equipment outright.
 Equipment financing is the best way to acquire expensive machinery for your business needs.

-For a small business to get larger loan offers with low interest and a longer term, they generally need collateral.
-This is understandable, as equipment loan finance companies want to ensure their risk is minimal in the case of a default.
-The equipment financing lender will grant favorable terms for their equipment loans by simply using the equipment as collateral.
-This is possible even if their credit scores don’t rival a blue-chip company or the annual revenue isn’t in the seven-figure range.
+For a small business to secure larger loans at lower interest rates and over longer terms, it generally needs collateral.
+This is understandable, as equipment loan finance companies want to minimize their risk in the event of a default.
+The equipment financing lender will offer favorable terms on equipment loans secured by the equipment.
+This is possible even if their credit scores don’t rival those of blue-chip companies or their annual revenue isn’t in the seven-figure range.

-As a matter of fact, an alternative lender (or traditional bank) might even overlook the age of a new business with collateral in the picture.
+An alternative lender (or a traditional bank) might even overlook a new business’s age when collateral is involved.
 With secure financing equipment loans, the purchased asset acts as collateral.
-For this reason, even small businesses with a subpar credit rating, an imperfect balance sheet, imperfect cash flow, or less than two years of business banking activity can apply for equipment financing.
+For this reason, even small companies with a subpar credit rating, an imperfect balance sheet, imperfect cash flow, or less than two years of business banking activity can apply for equipment financing.

 On the other hand, if the same company applied for a standard term loan, the situation would be different.
-They would have to pay higher rates with a short-term business loan only because they don’t have collateral to reduce the risk.
+They would have to pay higher rates on a short-term business loan because they lack collateral to reduce risk.

-Financing equipment also allows you to own the asset instead of leasing.
-Though equipment leasing has advantages, there’s a good chance it will cost more money than purchasing in the long run.
+Financing equipment also allows you to own the asset rather than lease it.
+While equipment leasing offers advantages, it’s likely to cost more over the long term than outright purchase.
 You’ll find out more about this in a bit.

 Also, keep in mind that the primary purpose of equipment financing is to avoid paying the entire cost upfront.
-So instead, you make monthly payments, which helps cash flow.
+Instead, you make monthly payments, which improves cash flow.

 Did you know that interest payments are usually tax-deductible?
-It’s a significant selling point for many businesses and one of the primary equipment financing ‘pros’ to think about.
+It’s a significant selling point for many businesses and one of the primary equipment financing ” risks ” to think about.
 Although lease payments may qualify for a tax deduction, why not own it instead?

 With all the benefits listed, let’s go into the cons of equipment financing.

-The first concern would be about new equipment becoming outdated over time.
+The first concern is that new equipment will become outdated over time.
 It’s a valid concern.
-Nobody can predict what the future holds or what their annual revenue will be.
+No one can predict what the future holds or their annual revenue.
 Industries are evolving at an accelerated pace.
-It would mean that by the time equipment loans are paid off, the asset might be worthless.
-The worst-case scenario would be that the asset would lose most of its value while still paying off the equipment loan.
-In these cases, equipment leasing would’ve saved more money.
+This means the asset may be worthless when the equipment loans are repaid.
+The worst-case scenario is that the asset loses most of its value while still paying off the equipment loan.
+In these cases, equipment leasing would save more money.

-Another equipment financing drawback would be fixing the equipment when it breaks down.
+Another drawback of equipment financing is the need to repair the equipment when it breaks down.
 If you own it, you have to fix it.
 On the other hand, if you’re leasing, the equipment financing company handles the maintenance and repairs.

-The final drawback of an equipment loan is that you have to pay interest on a term loan.
-It costs more going down the equipment financing road than buying it outright.
+The final drawback of an equipment loan is that you must pay interest over the term.
+It costs more to finance the equipment than to buy it outright.

 As you can see, equipment financing has many pros and a few cons, so it’s a good choice for certain companies that are ok with the loan terms and a bad one for others.

-The equipment financing application process is quite fast, and our 1450+ 5-Star reviewed customer service makes it simple.
-First, the process with most online lenders takes 3-10 business days, depending on the loan terms, amount, and if the equipment/vehicle needs to be registered with the local government.
+The equipment financing application process is fast, and our 1500+ 5-star-reviewed customer service makes it simple.
+First, the process with most online lenders takes 3-10 business days, depending on the loan terms and amount, and whether the equipment/vehicle needs to be registered with the local government.

 Here are easy steps you can follow to apply: